-Parcel 1 currently facilitates an existing 1,700 square foot residence and detached garage structure.
-Parcel 2 is currently undeveloped.
-Access to all proposed parcels will stem from an existing cul-de-sac at the end of McGanney Lane.
 New access to the parcels will require an Encroachment Permit and will be conditioned to meet local road and/or driveway improvements through the Public Work's Department.
-A wells and septic system would be required to be constructed on Parcel 2 for future water and wastewater needs.
+A well and septic system would be required to be constructed on Parcels 2 and 3 for future water and wastewater needs.